fancl20/package.cmake/README.md

 ))
 ```

-The above example add `grpc` and its dependencies. `openssl` include many libs (libssl.a and libcrypto.a).
+The above example add `grpc` and its dependencies. `openssl` include 2 libs (libssl.a and libcrypto.a).
 You can specify a lib in openssl by using `openssl::ssl` or `openssl::crypto`.

 ## Add package to repo